We had this question from a former course attendee:

 So essentially, if we’re going to call it Mother’s/Mothers’ Day, then we need to see what they call it in the US.

-And there, it’s definitely Mother’s Day, as established by presidential proclamation 85 years ago.
+And there, it’s definitely Mother’s Day, as established by presidential proclamation in 1914.

 (By now, I imagine you’re starting to wish you’d never asked.)

 So that settles it, right?
 Well, no actually.
 The trouble is, the American Mother’s Day is on the second Sunday in May.
-(In the UK this year, it’s 22 March, as we’re still following the fourth Sunday in Lent rule.)
+In the UK, the date tends to fall in March, as we’re still following the fourth Sunday in Lent rule.
 So, pedantically speaking, what we’re celebrating is actually Mothering Sunday still.

 We’ve searched in vain for signs of the UK Government making a Mother’s/Mothers’/Mothering Sunday proclamation.
 So we’re going to stick our necks out and make an Emphasis proclamation instead.